 Last year we traveled six months through Spain and Portugal in a camper trailer with our baby.
 This is not solely for the rich and famous (although I doubt rich and famous people would travel willingly in a trailer).
 We are a regular family and we could afford traveling for six months without worries.
 We didn’t win the lottery, we just had some savings and we were setting up our business so we could travel as digital nomads.
 Curious about our expenses?
-Here are our average monthly costs (calculated over a period of six months) for traveling Europe with caravan and baby.
+Here are our average monthly costs (calculated over a period of six months) for traveling Europe with RV and baby.

 Big discount on campings with ACSI CampingCard